DallasUrbanists/dallasurbanists.com/README.md

-# This Dallas Life website
+# DallasUrbanists.com website

-This is the source code for the This Dallas Life website.
+This is the source code for the Dallas Urbanists website (previously known as This Dallas Life).

 ## Local development setup